Shabesh Na (TAU final project)

 Conceptual model - 1:20

-When applied to a full block the result is of a construction site gone out of control.
-The surroundings now speak its language and feed off its resources and tempoary freedom.
+When applied to a full block, the result is a construction site gone out of control.
+The surroundings now speak its language and feed off its resources and temporary freedom.